Check out how easy it is to build this DIY Coat Rack with Shelf–and faux shiplap!

 Step 3: Attach Hooks to DIY Coat Rack

-Once all the paint was dry, I installed these coat hooks onto the panel.
 You can add as many or as few hooks as you wish.
 Just make sure to space them evenly.

 Step 4: Attach Shelf to DIY Coat Rack

 I cut a piece of 1×6 to use as the shelf.
 I just cut this a few inches shorter than my back panel.
-In my case, I cut it to 72″ long.

 I was supporting this shelf with two small corbels and I stained everything to match the back panel before assembling.

-I applied wood glue to the back side of the corbels and placed them on the plywood panel so that they were at the same height from the bottom and the same distance from the sides.
+Then, I applied wood glue to the back side of the corbels and placed them on the plywood panel so that they were at the same height from the bottom and the same distance in from the sides.

 Step 5: Attach to the Wall

 Now, I am giving this to my friend to install, so I don’t have a photo of it hanging to show you.
-BUT, in order to hang this, locate at least two (three is better) studs in the wall you’re hanging this on.

 Use at least three 3″ wood screws through the back plywood panel to secure this piece to the studs.
 It’s heavy, so make sure it’s attached securely.

 For more DIY projects straight to your inbox, be sure to sign up for our newsletter below!
-And if you enjoyed this project and want to save it for later, don’t forget to pin it!

 Until next time, happy building! 🙂